sloonz/bctl/README.md

     bctl -e 'println("Hello, world !")'

+# PhantomJS backend

+There is also a PhantomJS backend located at `phantomjs/phantomjs-bctl.js`.

+    $ phantomjs phantomjs-bctl.js --port=32001 http &
+    $ bctl -p 32001 -l
+    [0: (http://whatsmyuseragent.com/) Whats My User Agent?]
+    $ bctl -p 32001 -e 'println $("#body_lbUserAgent").text()'
+    Mozilla/5.0 (Unknown; Linux i686) AppleWebKit/537.17 (KHTML, like Gecko) Chrome/24.0.1312.60 Safari/537.17
+    $ killall phantomjs

+You can omit `--port=` and `-p` to use default port, but it may be used by firefox backend.

 # API

 Scripts will have acces to the normal DOM API, but not to the privileged API a firefox (much like GreaseMonkey).
 Instead, bctl will expose some functions :